russell-hustle/lyrical/README.md

 ## Backend

 A Flask app that gets song requests and tries to find lyrics through a the Genius API.
+It also performs queries on an AWS database to manage our leaderboard data.

 A server was only necessary to bypass CORS, so thanks a lot CORS...